Wilson Sporting Goods: Tennis

 Aside from tennis rackets, the Wilson sporting goods company also makes tennis balls (including the official balls of the US Open and starting in 2020, the French Open major championships), shoes, balls, strings, clothes, and racquet bags.

 Volleyball

 Wilson is the official ball supplier of the AVP.
+In 2021, Wilson developed a brand partnership with Crossnet.

 In popular culture

 A Wilson volleyball "co-starred" alongside Tom Hanks in the film Cast Away.
 Hanks' character named the ball, with a smiling face drawn from a bloody handprint, which he became deeply attached to, "Wilson" in the film.
 After the success of the film, Wilson Sporting Goods actually created and marketed special edition volleyballs with Wilson's "face" printed on.